 The Cottonwood School is reimagining community and reshaping education for a better tomorrow.

-We believe in keeping the teacher-student ratio low, which creates a trusted environment for the students.
+We believe in keeping the student-teacher ratio low, which creates a trusted environment for the students.
 With a low ratio, students are able to create deeper relationships with their teachers.
 This in turn provides a supportive space to develop projects and experiences tailored to each student.

-The Montessori approach is an award-winning education approach developed 50 years ago by Dr. Maria Montessori who believed that schools should be designed to meet the personality and interests of students at every stage.
+The Montessori approach is an award-winning education approach developed 50 years ago by Dr. Maria Montessori, who believed that schools should be designed to meet the personality and interests of students at every stage.
 At Cottonwood HS, our school is built upon that belief.
 There are 20 Montessori-inspired high schools in the U.S; Cottonwood HS is the only one in the Greater Sacramento Area.

-Every day students meet one on one or in a small group to discuss their progress with their learning coach.
+Every day students meet one-on-one or in a small group to discuss their progress with their learning coach.
 The learning coach and student relationship is an important one.
 Over time, the trust that is built helps the student develop self-confidence and elevates their ability to make good choices and decisions for a bright future.

 At Cottonwood HS, we help young people discover and develop their interests, all while following California State Content Standards.
 We carefully prepare an environment and curriculum that helps teenagers pursue their passion while developing mastery across subject areas.

 Every student is unique, and so are their interests.
 If your student is interested in fly fishing, for example, they might research the history of fly fishing, write a paper on fly fishing, learn about the length, distance, and trigonometry relevant to fly fishing, and learn about the life cycle of the fish that can be caught fly fishing.
 The core content areas of history, English, math, and science are developed around the individual learner’s interest.